Wondering when to prune fruit trees? In this blog, we explore which trees benefit most from winter pruning and when Read more

 The older trees, although beautiful, posed more of a challenge.
-The branches of course were thicker and the branch structure was already set.
+The branches of course were thicker, and the branch structure was already set.
 The trees were taller than we might want for ease of care and harvest.
 And since you can only prune about 20 percent of an older tree each year, we were able to clean up those older trees a bit, but we had to leave a lot more of the pruning work for years to come.

-Each of the participants had the opportunity to prune at least two trees using their newly acquired skills and they did a great job.
-They will also be comfortable pruning these and other fruit trees next year, both in Fennel Orchard and in other orchards to be planted in Hamilton through groups like Hamilton Victory Gardens.
+Each of the participants had the opportunity to prune at least two trees using their newly acquired skills, and they did a great job.
+They will also be comfortable pruning these and other fruit trees next year, both in Fennel Orchard and in other orchards to be planted in Hamilton, through groups like Hamilton Victory Gardens.

-Susan Poizner is the author of the award-winning fruit tree care book Growing Urban Orchards and the creator of the award-winning online fruit tree care training program at www.orchardpeople.com.
-She is also the host of The Urban Forestry Radio Show and Podcast.
-She is an urban orchardist, journalist and film maker living in Toronto, Canada.
+Susan Poizner is an urban orchardist and the author of the award-winning fruit tree care book Growing Urban Orchards.
+She is the creator of the award-winning online fruit tree care training program at www.orchardpeople.com and the host of The Urban Forestry Radio Show and Podcast.
+She is also an ISA Certified Arborist..